joseAdelgado/BatchLinearRegor/README.md

 ## Standard release

-A build of the same problem statement with only using standard libararies is available at the release section.
+A build of the same problem statement with only using standard libraries is available at the release section.

 ## Run Dockerfile